x70b1/telegraf-apt/README.md

   signal = "SIGUSR1"
 ```

-If Telegraf is able to run `needrestart` with sudo privileges, the corresponding metrics will be collected.
+If Telegraf is able to run `needrestart` with sudo privileges, the corresponding metrics will be collected:

 ```
 telegraf    ALL = NOPASSWD: /usr/sbin/needrestart -b